AlanInTsukuba/name-gender-ja/index.md

 ### <a id="DataEntryHistory">Data entry history</a>

+Building the datasets was itself a learning and development process.
+I began by individually searching given names for examiners and agents listed on Japanese registered designs published between 2000 and 2018.
+I entered binary genders as described in the <a href="#Ethics">ethics and privacy</a> section above.
+During these searches, I learned of the Japanese celebrity categories on Wikipedia and developed scraper software for names and genders found there.

 <table>
 <caption><b>Order in which names were searched and entered into database</b></caption>
 <tr><th>Task</th><th>Names searched and entered</th></tr>